Symmetries of Analytic Curves: Decompositions

 \section{Decompositions}

-In the previous section, we have shown that, if $\wm$ is regular, an analytic curve is Lie iff it is not free.
-In this section, we will show that each free immersive $\gamma\colon D\rightarrow M$ is discretely generated by the symmetry group.
-Roughly speaking, this means that $\gamma$ can be naturally decomposed into free segments, mutually (and uniquely) related by the group action.
-For this, it will be sufficient that $\wm$ is sated, which we will assume in the following.
-In addition to that, $\gamma$ will always denote an analytic immersive curve.
+In the previous section, we have shown that an analytic curve is exponential \deff it is not free, provided that $\wm$ is regular and separately analytic.
+In this section, we show that if $\wm$ is sated and analytic in $M$, then each free immersive $\gamma\colon D\rightarrow M$ is discretely generated by the symmetry group -- Roughly speaking, this means that $\gamma$ can be naturally decomposed into free segments that are mutually (and uniquely) related by the group action. \begin{convention} In this section, $\wm\colon G\times M\rightarrow M$ always denotes a left action that is analytic in $M$. \end{convention}